 There is a common misconception that Life Insurance claims are all about payments to families when a loved one passes away.
-While “Life Insurance” does refer to that specific product, it’s also the name used to describe a category of products including Recovery (trauma) Insurance, Total and Permanent Disability Insurance and Income Protection.
+While “Life Insurance” does refer to that specific product, it’s also the name used to describe a category of products including Critical Illness (trauma) Insurance, Total and Permanent Disability Insurance and Income Protection.

 In this article we look at the security that life insurance as a category can offer you that you may not know about.